-What is the best way to honor Hispanic Heritage Month?
+Looking for an exquisite dish to prepare for the holiday season?!
 Celebrate by cooking my Foolproof Chicken and Seafood Paella!
 This is a classic Spanish rice dish and my version is filled with chicken thighs, chorizo, one whole pound of large shrimp and clams.
 You’re probably wondering what makes this “foolproof” exactly?
 It’s all in the spice blend!

 Creating Foolproof Chicken and Seafood Paella